Six Good Study Habits for Children

 Six good study habits for children

 Students need to prioritise their school work above leisure time (whilst still taking regular breaks), so they have to be able to organise their time efficiently.
-Perhaps help them prepare a schedule or invest in a diary so that they stay on top of things.
+Being organised is a really important Good Study Skill, and may require support for your child to master it.
+You could perhaps help them prepare a schedule or invest in a diary so that they stay on top of things.

 If you’re looking for a fun and funky notebook or jotter, then the Dear Miss Squiggles pocketbook is for you.
 Filled with the confessions and musing of Miss Squiggle’s founder, Rose Sgueglia, it’s a lot of fun.
 Her perspectives on relationships are very relatable!
 And there is space for thoughts, notes or schedules.